elastic/elastic-agent/testing/README.md

 GITHUB_TOKEN=...
 SLACK_CHANNEL=... make create-cluster
 ```

-Don't forget to specify a `GITHUB_TOKEN` with configured SSO and the `SLACK_CHANNEL` - the slack channel identifier to send messages about cluster state.
+Specify a `GITHUB_TOKEN` with configured SSO and the `SLACK_CHANNEL` - the slack channel identifier to send messages about cluster state.

 It uses [oblt-cli](https://studious-disco-k66oojq.pages.github.io) to spin up an ephemeral cluster with ES, Kibana, APM and fleet.